This overview covers the main Great Britain (GB) and retained EU legislation on the following areas:

 In each case, the information shall be made available to competent authorities on demand.

-Article 11 states that food which is imported into the EU for placing on the market shall comply with the requirements of food law recognised by the EU, or if there is a specific agreement between the EU and the exporting country, then the imported foods must follow agreed requirements.
+Article 11 requires that food which is imported into Great Britain (GB) for placing on the market shall comply with the requirements of food law, or if there is a specific agreement between GB and the exporting country, then the imported foods must follow agreed requirements.

-Article 12 states that food which is exported or re-exported from the EU must comply with the requirements of food law, unless the authorities of the importing country have requested otherwise, or it complies with the laws, regulations and other legal and administrative procedures of the importing country.
+Article 12 requires that food which is exported or re-exported from GB must comply with the requirements of food law, unless the authorities of the importing country have requested otherwise, or it complies with the laws, regulations and other legal and administrative procedures of the importing country.

 When exporting or re-exporting food, provided the food is not injurious to health or unsafe, the competent authorities of the destination country must have agreed for the food to be exported or re-exported.
 The competent authorities must confirm this after they have been fully informed as to why the food could not be placed on the market.

-Where there is a bilateral agreement between the EU or one of its member states and a third country, food exported from the EU needs to comply with its provisions.
+Where there is a bilateral agreement between GB and another country, food exported from GB needs to comply with its provisions.

 Withdrawal, recall and notification